entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - *Buchanosteus confertituberculatus* is coded 1 (Young, 1979).

-> - The coding of *Eosteus* is ?, due to a lack of cheek information.
+> - The coding of *Eosteus* is ?, due to lack of cheek information.

 105. Accessory operculum: (0) absent; (1) present.